Congenital Mirror Movement DisorderSymptoms, Doctors, Treatments, Advances & More

 Atrium Health Neurology Specialty Care, A Facility Of Carolinas Medical Center

-Danielle Doggett is a Neurologist in Charlotte, North Carolina.
+Danielle Doggett is a Neurologist practicing medicine in Charlotte, North Carolina.
 Dr. Doggett is rated as an Advanced provider by MediFind in the treatment of Congenital Mirror Movement Disorder.
-Her top areas of expertise are Parkinson's Disease, Movement Disorders, Essential Tremor, Drug Induced Dyskinesia, and Deep Brain Stimulation.
+She is also highly rated in 19 other conditions, according to our data.
+Her clinical expertise encompasses Parkinson's Disease, Movement Disorders, Essential Tremor, Drug Induced Dyskinesia, and Deep Brain Stimulation.
+Dr. Doggett is board certified in American Board Of Psychiatry And Neurology.
 Dr. Doggett is currently accepting new patients.

-.
+Luis Zayas is a Neurologist practicing medicine in Clinton, Tennessee.
 Dr. Zayas is rated as an Advanced provider by MediFind in the treatment of Congenital Mirror Movement Disorder.
-His top areas of expertise are Movement Disorders, Parkinson's Disease, Primary Orthostatic Tremor, and Lewy Body Dementia (LBD).
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Movement Disorders, Parkinson's Disease, Primary Orthostatic Tremor, and Lewy Body Dementia (LBD).
+Dr. Zayas is board certified in American Board Of Psychiatry & Neurology.

 Sideline Orthopedics And Sports

-Lindsey Dietrich is a Sports Medicine specialist and an Orthopedics provider in Arlington, Texas.
+Lindsey Dietrich is a Sports Medicine specialist and an Orthopedics provider practicing medicine in Arlington, Texas.
 Dr. Dietrich is rated as an Experienced provider by MediFind in the treatment of Congenital Mirror Movement Disorder.
-Her top areas of expertise are Osgood-Schlatter Disease, Osteochondritis Dissecans, Osteoarthritis, Tendinitis, and Hip Replacement.
+She is also highly rated in 6 other conditions, according to our data.
+Her clinical expertise encompasses Osteoarthritis, Osgood-Schlatter Disease, Osteochondritis Dissecans, Tendinitis, and Hip Replacement.

 Published Date: May 19, 2025